 quality assured (each update triggers continuous integration workflows, including any acceptance and unit tests created by module library authors).

 A library for managing CHEM data contains tools for supplying CHEM modules with input data ingested from local (i.e. a user’s computer) or remote (online repositories) locations, labelling CHEM module datasets and exporting CHEM module data to online repositories.
 A library for authoring reproducible analyses contains tools to help write programs that apply CHEM modules to compatible datasets for the purpose of undertaking health economic analyses.
-These analysis programs can be either self-documenting (code is integrated with plain English explanations of what it does) or trigger the creation of separate documents (e.g. a scientific manuscript).
+These analysis programs can be either self-documenting (code is integrated with natural language explanations of what it does) or trigger the creation of separate documents (e.g. a scientific manuscript).

 Online services